 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same point in the building so that the distance will be the same for all children living there.

 Where two or more children live an equal distance from the Academy (including where they live in the same multi-dwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the Academy.

-The full draft admissions arrangements for 2022-2023 can be found by clicking here.
+The full Determined admissions arrangements for 2022-2023 can be found by Clicking Here.

 We are happy to answer any questions you may have.